 img src="https://www.netgalley.com/badge/b3714c4f9416205cc5dadec45fde383c2642517f" width="80" height="80" alt="Professional Reader" title="Professional Reader"/>

 Hi.
-I'm Angela Rigley, retired and live in Derbyshire, England. married to Don for 46 years, 5 children: Darran, Jane, Catherine, Louise and Richard, and 8 grandchildren: Amy, Brandon, Ryan, Danny, Jessica, Charlotte, Ethan and our latest addition, Violet Alice
+I'm Angela Rigley, retired and live in Derbyshire, England.
+I've been married to Don for 49 years, and we have 5 children: Darran, Jane, Catherine, Louise and Richard, and 9 grandchildren: Amy, Brandon, Ryan, Danny, Jessica, Charlotte, Ethan, Violet and Jacob

 If you would like a signed copy of any of my books email me with 'Jamie' as the subject.
 See my email address below.

-Click here to see a delighful trailer video of my book: http://animoto.com/play/Q7BbHZIU2sDD6UL2ak3Z6Q
+Click here to see a delightful trailer video of my book